 “In 1899 at the City College of New York,” is how I started about half of the gazillion public speeches I gave as a staff member for Delta Sigma Phi.
 Our story is truly heartwarming.

-Instead, I’d like to focus on something I feel is too often overlooked within the world of fraternity and sorority: the unique qualities of my individual fraternity.
+I’d like to focus on something I feel is too often overlooked within the world of fraternity and sorority: the unique qualities of my individual fraternity.

 Enter Delta Sigma Phi.

-Not too long ago, our headquarters team and the Delta Sigma Pi team came to some agreements, but it’s rare that students and alumni members ignore their local cultural heritage to bend to the demands of brand-obsessed suit types, and ours is no different.
+Not too long ago, our headquarters team and the Delta Sigma Pi team came to some agreements, but it’s rare that students and alumni members ignore their local cultural heritage to bend to the demands of brand-obsessed suit types, and ours are no different.

 I don’t mean this in any negative way.
 I do think brand consistency is relevant.
 Why wouldn’t we all want to know how to identify one another?
 Why would we want divisions to exist within our fraternity?